310mc/https-310mc.github.io-tl/source/_posts/songs/other/date_plan_a_to_z.md

 ---
 title: "[Song] Date Plan A to Z"
-date: 2023/3/6 9:00:00
+date: 2024/3/6 9:00:00
 categories:
-- [Enstars, ES!]
+- [Enstars, ES!!]
-- [Enstars, Tetora]
+- [Enstars, Kaoru]
-- [Enstars, Midori]
+- [Enstars, Niki]
 - [Enstars, Chiaki]
-- [Enstars, Kanata]
-- [Enstars, Shinobu]
+- [Enstars, Natsume]
-- [Enstars, Ryuseitai]
+- [Enstars, Mitsuru]
 tags:
 - Song Lyrics
 description: "Translation of Date Plan A to Z Song Lyrics by 310mc.
-By Ryuseitai from the Ryuseitai Album TRIP."
+Sung by TBA from the Shuffle Event TBA."
 permalink: date_plan_a_to_z/
 hidden: true
 ---